cheerful/freckle-apidocs/content/timers.md

 <%= headers 200 %>
 <%= json :timer %>

+### A note about Getting a project's timer

+If the project does not have a currently running or paused timer, then the response will return a `404` status code.

+<%= headers 404 %>

 ## Log the time in a project's timer

 When a timer is logged, a new entry is created for the user with the description provided.